-Our bloodless surgery program has been carefully designed to comply with our hospital policies, guidelines, and protocols.
+Our Blood Conservation program has been carefully designed to comply with our hospital policies, guidelines, and protocols.
 We are committed to your safety and satisfaction in every aspect of the care we provide.

 Complex Surgical Care

-We work closely with Duke surgeons in orthopaedics, neurosurgery, cardiology, cancer, and other specialties.
-They are highly trained and expertly prepared to use bloodless techniques during complex surgical cases.
+We work closely with Duke doctors and surgeons in orthopaedics, neurosurgery, cardiology, cancer, and other specialties.
+They are highly trained to use PMB techniques during complex procedures.

 Pre-Anemia Surgical Referrals

-You may be referred to our program to reduce your risk for developing anemia after surgery.
+You may be referred to our program to reduce your risk for developing anemia and to help treat anemia before or after surgery.

-If you are interested in learning more about bloodless surgery at Duke University Hospital, call the Center for Blood Conservation at 919-668-2467 to complete a pre-operative consultation.
+If you are interested in learning more about PBM at Duke University Hospital, call the Center for Blood Conservation at 919-668-2467 to schedule a consultation.
 The doctors linked to this page are just a few of those with particular experience and interest in blood conservation techniques.
 Blood Conservation staff are also able to help you to find an appropriate specialist to care for your needs.

 Duke University Hospital is proud of our team and the exceptional care they provide.
 They are why we are once again recognized as the best hospital in North Carolina, and nationally ranked in 11 adult and 9 pediatric specialties by U.S. News & World Report for 2020–2021.